syncfusion-content/angular-api-docs/api/angular2/Grid.md

 ngAfterViewInit(){

-    this.Grid.widget.setValidationToField("EmployeeID", { required: true });    // It is used to set validation to a field during editing
+    this.Grid.widget.setValidation();    // It is used to set validation to a field during editing }
-   }
    @ViewChild('grid') Grid: EJComponents<any, any>;    // Create grid instance.
    }